C-Dr4gon/NetTester/README.md

 # socproject
-> This is a simple multi-module bash program to execute and log network attacks within a local SOC environment
+>This is a multi-module bash program for Security Operations testing.
+It executes and logs local network attacks.

 > Execute SOChecker.sh with bash